lemu94/modelMock/README.md

 # ModelMock - Mock Data Generator

 **ModelMock** is a generic class designed to generate mock data based on a provided data model.
-It uses data containing names, addresses, cities, streets, and credit card numbers to populate the model fields, creating realistic datasets for testing and prototyping.
+It uses data containing names, addresses, cities, streets, job, colors,email , credit card numbers and others to populate the model fields, creating realistic datasets for testing and prototyping.

 ## Features